drmanan/shitty-bird/hld/get_posts.md

 - More analytics
   - Possible audiences estimates

 ## Assumptions and calculations

 - Twitter has 365 million monthly active users.
-- These yser generate around 500 billion read requests per month.
+- These generate around 500 billion read requests per month.
 - Viewing timeliness/feeds should be fast.
 - Twitter is a **read-heavy** service.
   - Should be optimised for fast reading of tweets.